erikologic/vnc_virtual_display_linker/README.md

 - place the script anywhere
 - you might have to grant exec permissions: `chmod +x vnc_virtual_display_linker.py`
 - launch the script `./vnc_virtual_display_linker.py`
+- on the menu:
+  - press `a` to activate the adbc connection
+  - press `n` to create a new virtual monitor
   - press `s` to start the VNC server with the default configuration
     - `ctrl-c` to stop the server
   - follow the instructions on the screen for more functionalities

 Once the server has started, on your device:
 - launch a VNC client like bVNC Free: https://play.google.com/store/apps/details?id=com.iiordanov.freebVNC&hl=it